PFTrack Documentation Workspace

 Current frame indicator of Cinema Current frame number or current timecode, depending on which mode has been set for display.

-Reset scrub bar zoom button Reset the frame range displayed in the scrub bar to a particular value.
-By default, this is the start and end frames of the clip.
-Right mouse click on this button brings up a context menu which allows other frame ranges to be selected such as the playback in and out frames and a user-defined customised frame range.
+Reset scrub bar zoom button Reset the frame range displayed in the scrub bar to the start and end frames of the clip.

 Timecode button Toggle between displaying frame numbers and timecode in the Scrub bar.